 Compared to traditional marketing, online marketing strategies are pretty easy to measure and often less expensive than traditional methods.
 Offline marketing techniques can be effective at creating and supporting your brand’s online reputation.
 In fact, the marketing strategies that deliver the greatest impact use a combination of online and offline strategies.
 When implemented together, offline and online marketing techniques can support and amplify one another, creating a united strategy.

-Petit bateau: Story of a Kidwear brand in China
+Petit bateau: Story of a Kidswear brand in China

 Petit Bateau’s success is mainly due to the use of multichannel and having an official account on a wide variety of Chinese social media.

-How to Promote your children clothes brand in China
+How to Promote your children’s clothing brand in China

-Chinese Social Media are key for kidwears brands
+Chinese Social Media are key for kidswear brands

-Launched in 2011 and with more than 920 million daily active users, WeChat is the most popular app in China.
+Launched in 2011 and with more than 1.2 Billionusers, WeChat is the most popular app in China.
 Thus, it has become a powerful marketing tool for both individual entrepreneurs and international companies.
 You can create your brand’s account on WeChat to keep in touch with your Chinese consumers.
-A WeChat official account is kind of like a micro-website, where you can post news, put your contact information, create an event, even open a WeChat Store for selling.
+A WeChat official account is kind of like a micro-website, where you can post news, put your contact information, create an event, and even open a WeChat Store for selling.

 What makes WeChat better than any other social media platform is that when you put new things, there is an alert on the main page of WeChat.
 Every person that followed your account will be notified.
 In addition, everyone in China uses WeChat in their daily life, all day long.
 So if you want to promote your sportswear brand in China, WeChat is a must-have.